dapp-org/dappsys-v2/doc/src/dappsys.md

 Dappsys is a set of minimal utility contracts targeting solidity versions above 0.8.

-The contracts are written in a style that attempts wherever possible to avoid the following:
+The contracts are written in a style that attempts wherever practical to avoid the following:

 - dependencies
 - inheritance